Spencer-Kotys/personalcapital-gui/README.md

 4. Install electron with `npm i --save-dev electron`

-5. Create files email.txt and password.txt which contain your personal capital email and password

-6. Type `npm start`
+5. Type `npm start`

+6. Enter your username and password and click login

-7. Enter your two factor code from your phone into the console
+7. Enter the two factor code from your phone and click submit two factor code

-8. Now you should be logged in and should see the numbers update
+8. You should now be logged in and your credentials should be stored.

+9. Future logins should not require reentering username, password, or tfa code.